 Eating unhealthy food regularly.

-Forgetting to take blood sugar measurements as frequently.
+Need to take blood sugar measurements more frequently.

 Skipping appointments with the healthcare team.

 Being in denial about the severity of the condition.